kencjohnston/kencjohnston/README.md

 * I take my work seriously, but not myself.
 I think we could all use a little bit [more FUN in our work](https://www.entrepreneur.com/article/288223).
 * I enjoy receiving public praise, but private praise fuels me.
 * I'm never the smartest person in the room, if I share opinions consider them [Minimally Viable](https://about.gitlab.com/handbook/values/#minimum-viable-change-mvc)
-* I prefer to discuss things Directly, both with my teams and my manager.
-I'd rather know someone's direct intention rather then to be coached around an issue Socratically.
+* I prefer to discuss things directly, both with my teams and my manager.
+I'd rather know someone's direct intention than to be coached around an issue socratically.
 * I believe in [playing to your strengths](https://hbr.org/2005/01/how-to-play-to-your-strengths), and building complete teams based on coordinated strengths.
 * My dog [Petri](https://about.gitlab.com/company/team-pets/#87-petri) shows up frequently in Zoom calls.
 She's big, and can startle the un-initiated.
 Sometimes I'll leave my camera's view to let her outside.
 * Outside of work I love to cook, play soccer, build puzzles and travel.